b-e-p/bep/README.md

 ## The gist of it...

 Bep provides a simple way to allow running the absolute newest versions (bleeding edge versions) of any particular set of packages, it does not interfere with packages installed at the system level and it does not require root access for use (Bep also allows installing and running other versions of packages as well, other than just the bleeding edge versions).
-To use, just specify at the command line a package for either installation, updating or removal; alternatively, several packages can be installed at the same time by just specifying the packages wanted for installation in a file named `.bep_packages` in your home directory; once done, then issue the simple installation command.
+To use, just specify at the command line a package for either installation, updating or removal; alternatively, several packages can be installed at the same time by simply specifying the packages wanted for installation in a file named `.bep_packages` in your home directory; once done, then just issue the installation command.

 Additionally, several versions of the same package can be installed with Bep (bleeding edge versions and others), with all but one of those installed versions being the currently active version.
 Meaning, there will only be one version seen by the path at any given time.
 Therefore, Bep makes switching between different versions of the same package easy to do.
 And if all versions of a package installed with Bep are hidden ("turned off"), then access to a version of that same package installed at the system level (from a package manager or the like) can be done without needing to remove the package installed with Bep.